directus-labs/guest-authoring/index.md

 The above code defines data classes for different Directus collections and their respective response models.

 ## Using Global Metadata and Settings

-In your Directus Data Studio, click on Settings -> Data Model and create a new collection named `global`.
+In your Directus Data Studio, click on **Settings -> Data Model** and create a new collection named `global`.
 Select 'Treat as a single object' under the Singleton option because this will only have a single entry containing the app's global metadata.
 Create two text input fields - one with the key `title` and one with `description`.

-Dirctus collections are not accessible to the public by default, click on Settings -> Access Control -> Public and give Read access to the Global collection.
+Dirctus collections are not accessible to the public by default, click on **Settings -> Access Control -> Public** and give **Read** access to the `global` collection.

 Then click on the content module and select the global collection.
 A collection would normally display a list of items, but since this is a singleton, it will launch directly into the one-item form.
 Enter information in the title and description field and hit save.